 Bringing the Community Together

-Along with the guidance and resources of Rising New York Road Runners, the newly named LES running club, Loving Every Second (LES), was on its way.
+Along with the guidance and resources from Rising New York Road Runners, the newly named LES running club, Loving Every Second (LES), was on its way.
 “Before anything we taught them,” Dana says, “they would always know we love every second of our time with them.”

 The welcoming of volunteers helped the program spread its wings and set a foundation of admiration and respect between the students and their community.